 Name your Bot

-Navigate to the Prime tab in the Cloudbot section of the dashboard.
+Navigate to the Ultra tab in the Cloudbot section of the dashboard.

 To update the name of Cloudbot, first, create a new account.
 Your new Cloudbot will use the username of any account you connect.
 If you don’t have an account specifically for your bot then create one now.
 If you already have an account for your bot, you can move on to the next step.